Skip to content

 Static mission recordings

-Spot missions work by recording specific paths and actions, then playing them back.
-From Boston Dynamics’ SDK documentation, missions follow a “go here, do this” pattern - a linear series of actions at defined locations.
+Spot missions work by recording paths and actions, then playing them back.
+From Boston Dynamics’ SDK docs, missions follow a “go here, do this” pattern - a linear series of actions at defined locations.

-• Missions play back the same way each time
+• Missions play back identically each time - no conditional logic based on findings

 • Each mission is a separate file to maintain